ved35/Blog-app/README.md

-# 📝 Ved's Blog - Full-Stack Blogging Platform
+# 📝 Parth's Blog - Full-Stack Blogging Platform

 A modern, feature-rich blogging platform built with React, Node.js, and MongoDB.
 This application provides a complete blogging experience with user authentication, content management, and interactive features.